handiko/Arduino-APRS/README.md

 Examples and Test files are included.

 ## Requirements
 * **Arduino UNO / Compatible Board**.
-Even works on ESP8266 / ESP12 board by changing the #define OUT_PIN 2 into the desired GPIO.
+Doesn't really matter what board you are using.
+As long as it has enough GPIO and at least 1 UART to work with.
+Even works on ESP8266 / ESP12 board by changing the `#define OUT_PIN 2` into the desired GPIO.
+Personally, I often use GPIO 14 on ESP8266 / ESP12, so I changed it into `#define OUT_PIN 14`.
 * **Arduino IDE**
 * **GNU Radio Companion** (not a mandatory, but recommended for testing purposes).
 You can also use Audacity instead.
 * **1 Resistor between 270 Ohms - 470 Ohms** (GPIO current limitter).